Clark County (IL) Democrat

 Crawford county, assaulted his schoolma'am with a club and was

 arrested and fined.
-The whipping post should be brought to use
+The whipping post should be brought to use in

 such cases as this.